 How to Landscape a Yard Without Grass

-Landscaping is a great way to bring life into your home and boost your curb appeal — which consequently increases your home’s market value.
+Landscaping is a great way to bring life into your home and boost your curb appeal, which also increases your home’s market value.
 Well-maintained grass is the foundation of a good landscape, creating a lush green look that livens up a dull yard.

-But that doesn’t mean that you can’t landscape if your yard is short on grass.
-The first step to landscaping a yard without grass is pinpointing why you can’t grow grass in the first place.
+The first step to landscape a yard without grass is pinpointing why you can’t grow grass in the first place.
 The most common causes include:

 - Your yard is too shaded and doesn’t get enough sun to support the growth of greeneries